section-engineering-education/engineering-education/content/articles/servlet-filter-api/index.md

 published: true
 url: /servlet-filter-api/
 title: Servlet Filter API
 description: This article deals with Servlet filter API.
+We will see how Filters work, their functions, the benefits of using them, and the three interfaces that are available on Filters
 author: benson-sapan
 date: 2021-12-18T00:00:00-11:00
 topics: [API]